 - If plugins are used for navigation or features, test that the site functions without the plugin.

 Most web content contains information communicated through language.
 The message should be as easy to understand as possible.
 The wording, as well as the words used, should be simple and concise.
+Some general guidelines:

 - Text can be supplemented with illustrations, videos, animations, audio and content in other alternative formats.
 In fact, for some people with more severe cognitive disabilities or people with reading disabilities, these alternative formats may be necessary for comprehension.